+- Find a school that offers the level of boarding that your kids and you feel comfortable with.
 Boarding schools don’t have to be full-time or 7 days per week.
-Depending on your family situation, you might prefer for example to board during the week and have the kids home for the weekend.
+Depending on your family situation, you might prefer to board during the week and have the kids home for the weekend.

+- Choose the educational cohort best for your kids.
 Make sure the boarding cohort size, class size, and gender-division makes sense for your child.

-All programs will have some language offerings, but you’ll want to consider the level of immersion and proficiency that your child can expect.
+- Consider the language and international offerings.
+All programs have some language offerings, but you’ll want to consider the level of immersion your child can expect.
 Some schools also offer focused language approaches, like Saint-Charles, which at the lycée level chooses the language per subject, based on the lingua franca of the industry.

 Ultimately, considering which Swiss boarding school is right for your children may feel like a big decision.
 Rest assured; it’s not a difficult one.
 With such a high level of education and many schools to pick from, the options are on your side.